Ronald Harrison: Life

 Black Christ is currently stored at the South African National Gallery and a replica is on display at the offices of the Nelson Mandela Foundation.

-He died of a heart-attack on 28 June 2011 at his niece's house in Mitchell's Plain.
+Harrison had been treated for cancer in 2010 and had recovered.
+He died of a heart attack on 28 June 2011 at his niece's house in Mitchell's Plain.
+The church service was held in St Luke's Church in Salt River, Cape Town, where Black Christ was first exhibited.